NSS-Data-Instructional-Stuff/aspire-data-science-essentials/sessions/week_one.md

     * `import pandas as pd`
     *  Create a DataFrame, `ha_costs_df`, from the `mmd_heart_attack_data.csv` file.
         - Examine the first 5 rows and the last five rows of the TN heart attack  data.
-        - Check the data types of each column by using `.info`.
+        - Check the data types of each column by using the `.info()` method.
         - Keep only the rows where facilities are in TN.
         - Print the dimensions of the data.
 How many TN counties are represented in the heart attack costs data?
-        - How many counties are classified as Urban?
-How many as Rural?
-        - Examine the distribution of costs (contained in the `analysis_value` column).
-        - Does there appear to be a difference in costs between Urban counties and Rural counties?
     * Create a DataFrame, `cancer_costs_df`, from the `mmd_cancer_data.csv` file.
         - Look at the head and tail of the DataFrame.
         - Print the shape of the `cancer_costs_df`.